 Mile 0 to 2.2: Hike along the Marion Mountain Trail, through various woodlands while continuing to hike uphill towards the next trail junction at mile 2.2.

 Mile 2.2: Around mile 2.2, you'll come across a trail junction with the Pacific Crest Trail (PCT) and the Seven Pines Trail.
 Continue straight, heading east, and follow the PCT for another 0.6-miles to the Deer Spring Trail.
+This section of the Pacific Crest Trail also passes the Deer Spring campsite.

 Mile 2.8: Around mile 2.8 you'll come across another trail junction with the Deer Spring Trail - take a right-hand turn and follow the Deer Spring Trail for the remainder of the hike to San Jacinto Peak, which is roughly 2.7-miles from this junction.